 We are also required to maintain state licenses to conduct testing in our laboratories.
 California, New York, and Texas, among other states' laws, require that we maintain a license and comply with state regulation as a clinical laboratory.
 Other states may have similar requirements or may adopt similar requirements in the future.
 In addition, all of our clinical laboratories are required to be licensed on a test-specific basis by New York.
-We have received approval for the Afirma, Decipher Prostate, Percepta, Envisia and Decipher Bladder tests, and will be seeking approval for the Immunoscore test.
+We have received approval for the Afirma, Decipher Prostate, Percepta, Envisia and Decipher Bladder tests.
 We will be required to obtain approval for other tests we may offer in the future.
 If we were to lose our CLIA certificate or California license for our South San Francisco, San Diego, or Richmond laboratories, whether as a result of revocation, suspension, limitation or otherwise, we would no longer be able to perform our molecular tests, which would eliminate our primary source of revenue and harm our business.
-If we fail to meet the state licensing requirements for our Austin laboratory, whether as a result of revocation, suspension, limitation or otherwise, we would no longer be able to perform our CLIA certificate for our Marseille or Richmond laboratories, whether as a result of revocation, suspension, limitation or otherwise, we would no longer be able to perform our LLIA certificate for our Marseille or Richmond laboratories, whether as a result of revocation, suspension, limitation or otherwise, we would no longer be able to perform our Immunoscore test.
-If we were to lose our CLIA certificate or charters are required to hold licenses, we would not be able to test specimens from those states.
-New tests we may develop may be subject to new approvals by regulatory bodies such as New York State, and we may not be able to offer our new tests until such approvals are received.
+If we fail to meet the state licensing requirements for our Austin laboratory, whether as a result of revocation, suspension, limitation or otherwise, we would no longer be able to cost.
+If we were to lose our CLIA certificate for our Marseille or Richmond laboratories, whether as a result of revocation, suspension, limitation or otherwise, we would no longer be able to perform our molecular tests.
+If we were to lose our CLIA certificate for our Marseille or Richmond laboratories, whether as a result of revocation, suspension, limitation or otherwise, we would no longer be able to perform our Immunoscore test.
+If we were to lose our licenses issued by New York or by other states where we are required to hold licenses, we would not be able to effer our new tests until such approvals are received.